mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 ```

 At this point I assume that you have a github repository for your project.
 If you
-don't then create one and push your code to that repository.
+don't then create one and push your code to that repository (chap! chap! :sweat_smile:).

+If you have, then you can continue enjoying this tutorial from this line :laughing:

 Now, navigate to <a>https://circleci.com</a> and signup.
 You can also select
 `Start with github` option.